 If you or a loved one is being charged with possession, cultivation, manufacturing, sales, or trafficking of a controlled substance, you need a drug crimes attorney to handle your case.
 Your attorney will help build a solid case, lower potential penalties, and charges.

-An attorney will begin with the discovery phase and try to find inconsistencies in your police report.
+A St. Louis drug crimes attorney attorney will begin with the discovery phase and try to find inconsistencies in your police report.
 Your attorney may be able to have your charges lowered and/or place you in drug treatment or counseling rather than jail.
 Drug court may also be an option for you.

 Drug charges may result in jail time, heavy fines, and civil forfeiture of business or personal assets.